Every eCommerce business wants to sell more of what it has to offer. Fortunately, in the eCommerce world, there's a market for everyone.

 To get started, you'll want to make sure your titles, product categories and images are fully optimized.
 Note: your titles should always include the keywords that you want your ads to rank for.

-It may seem that broader product categories will expose your product to more people, but it won’t bring in the most qualified traffic.
-Without specific product categories, there is no way to ensure qualified traffic to your site.
-Be sure to tailor your categories to your target audience to ensure your products get in front of the right consumers.
+Broader product categories may expose your product to more people and increase reach but won't bring in the most qualified traffic.
+There is no way to ensure qualified traffic without specific product categories, so tailor your categories to your target audience to ensure your products get in front of your targeted customers.

 Ad Copy Testing

-AdWords is an incredible tool that eCommerce businesses can use to get their products in front of potential consumers.
-Within it, there are many featuers that can help you optimize each campaign and generate more orders.
+eCommerce AdWords is an incredible tool for businesses to use to get their products in front of potential consumers.
+Its many features help optimize each campaign and generate more orders.

-- Ad extensions can make your ads more interactive and engaging for users, increasing average CTR.
+If you're looking to make your ads more interactive and engaging for users while increasing average CTR, then implement ad extensions.

-- Remarketing lists can be used to put certain ads in front of users who already visited your site.
-SKAGs allow you to create highly specific ads, targeting more qualified users and inviting them into your site.
+If you want to place highly specific ads in front of users who already visited your site, we recommend remarketing with SKAGs to target more qualified users and invite them into your site.

-- Experimentation is your best friend.
-It gives you the ability to gather real data about what tactics work best for you.
+Remember that experimentation is your best friend.
+What may work well for one eCommerce brand may not work well for another.
+Experiment to gather real data about what tactics work best for your business.

 Get in Touch